Grain Protein Content and N Needs

 A realistic protein goal for every winter wheat producer in eastern Colorado is 11.5 percent to 12.0 percent.
 It takes 20 to 30 lbs N/A to increase protein content by one percentage point.
 This added nitrogen will increase protein content regardless of the present level.
 This increase in protein occurs in the 12 percent content range even when yields are not increased.
 Fields that never have been fertilized and still produce grain protein levels of 12 percent or higher should not require fertilization until grain protein levels begin to fall below 12 percent.

 The guidelines in Table 1 generally work very well.
 They should, however, be treated as a "rule of thumb" to alert growers of the general nitrogen status of their Crops.
 They can determine if their existing nitrogen fertilizer programs are adequate or if they need to be changed in the future.
 The only way to obtain a reliable nitrogen fertilizer recommendation for a future crop is through soil testing.
-For information on soil sampling and on the soil testing services available through the Colorado State University Soil Testing Laboratory, contact your local Colorado State University Extension county office for fact sheet sheets, 0.500, Soil Sampling and 0.501, Soil Testing .
+For information on soil sampling and on the soil testing services available, contact Colorado State University Soil, Water and Plant Testing Laboratory.
+You can also contact your local Colorado State University Extension county office or find more information in 0.500, Soil Sampling and 0.501, Soil Testing.

 |Table 1: Guidelines for interpreting winter wheat grain protein-nitrogen nutrition levels in Colorado.|